Implants for large animals

 **Derived from pleural or blood pressure or diaphragmatic EMG

-Choosing easyTEL+ implanted telemetry means opting for a reliable system, easy to implement and to manage:
+easyTEL+ implanted telemetry is a customizable system, easy to implement and to manage, offering continuous reliable data recording during up to 330 days.

-- Up to 32 animals can be group-housed in the same room or cage
+Up to 32 animals can be group-housed in the same room or cage, with no cross talk.
+Group-housing advantages include reduced stress and subject socialization, helping with the 3R’s* of research.

 Wireless implanted telemetry provides the unique ability to look into long-term physiological trends, as well as rare or isolated physiological events (arrhythmias, seizures, etc.).